MislavJaksic/Knowledge-Repository/Technology/DevOps/Server/Hosting/OracleCloud/Docs/Infrastructure/DeveloperResources/SDKAndCLI/CLI/Quickstart/README.md

 Enter a location for your config [/home/.../.oci/config]:
-Enter a user OCID: ocid1.user.oc1..Very-Long-String Enter a tenancy OCID: ocid1.tenancy.oc1..Another-Very-Long-String Enter a region (e.g. ap-melbourne-1, ...): eu-frankfurt-1
-Do you want to generate a new RSA key pair?
+Enter a user OCID: ocid1.user.oc1..Very-Long-String Enter a tenancy OCID: ocid1.tenancy.oc1..Another-Very-Long-String Enter a region (e.g. ap-melbourne-1, ...): Region-Name Do you want to generate a new RSA key pair?
 (If you decline you will be asked to supply the path to an existing key.)
 [Y/n]: n
 Enter the location of your private key file: /home/.../.oci/oci_api_key.pem Enter the passphrase for your private key: ***